Meeting with PM Mahathir not about resignation, says Johor chief minister’s office

 “His resignation will undoubtedly strengthen the state government and the Johor civil service and Bersatu in the state,” the source said.

 Bersatu refers to Parti Pribumi Bersatu Malaysia (PPBM), a political party established in 2016 with Dr Mahathir as the national chairman.
-Mr Osman, who is also Kembas assemblyman, is Johor PPBM chief.
+Mr Osman, who is also Kempas assemblyman, is Johor PPBM chief.

 There has been speculation that Mr Osman will announce his resignation this week.
 Johor Health, Environment and Agriculture Committee chairman Sahruddin Jamal, who is from PPBM and State Youth, Sports and Culture Committee chairman Mohd Khuzzan Abu Bakar from Parti Keadilan Rakyat are said to be in the running to replace him, according to The Star.